cambridge-cares/TheWorldAvatar/Agents/Py4mlAgent/README.md

     // no nested cross-validation is performed
     // it is usually easier to perform nested cross validation manually
     // as n separate runs rather than via this setting as then it is easier
-    // to restart each outer fold if someting goes wrong.
+    // to restart each outer fold if something goes wrong.
     // use this option for rather quick studies that do not require restart
     // capabilities
     "nested_cross_validation": 0